Gogo693/M-VTON/README.md

 # M-VTON

+This project is based on the Virtual Try-On solution proposed by [CP-VTON](https://github.com/sergeywong/cp-vton) and adds 2 main contributions:
+1. a meshed representation of the Human Body.
+2. a lower body part for the representation of lower body garments like pants or skirts.

 ## Requirements
 For the mesh generation part be sure to follow smpl-x original repository for installation instructions of smpl:
 [SMPL-X](https://github.com/vchoutas/smplify-x)